nkshirsagar/thinpool_shrink/README.md

 thin_shrink will not break up range mappings and convert them to single mappings to overcome this constraint.
 (Maybe in future versions)

+The new_size specified with -L doesn't take decimals, so use M, G or T appropriately to come close to the size you want to reduce to.
+Also, the size needs to be a multiple of PV extent size.